Chapter 5 Statistical maps

 Figure 5.7: Example of a boxplot outlier choropleth map.

-You’ll note the asymmetrical distribution of outliers with a bit more than a dozen regions with unusually high income values and just one region with unusually low income values.
+You’ll note the asymmetrical distribution of outliers with a little over a dozen regions with unusually high income values and just one region with unusually low income values.

 Figure 5.8: Example of a standard deviation outlier choropleth map.